 Not All Exercise is the Same

 If you’re a “Saver,” you know that not just any exercise will do when it comes to increasing bone density and strength.
-As I explain in the Save Our Bones Program, to really build bone, you need to engage in weight-bearing exercise that utilizes the effects of gravity on bones and muscles.
+As I explain in the Osteoporosis Reversal Program, to really build bone, you need to engage in weight-bearing exercise that utilizes the effects of gravity on bones and muscles.

 When your knees hurt, though, doing such exercises is certainly difficult, if not impossible.
 Even getting in and out of a car or climbing a short flight of stairs becomes a painfully challenging task.

 The Importance of Healthy Knees for Your Bone Health